ushaliveGitHub/AppWeather/readme.md

 1. Clone or download this repository.
 2. Create a new property list file called **_keys.plist_**.
 Follow step by step instructions below to create the file.
 Its very important to get all the api keys and create the property list dictionary with exactly the same key names as listed.

-        - Open WeatherForecast project in xcode.
+        - Open the project in XCode.
         - Access XCode menu File->New->File.
         - Select file type as 'property list' from the template list.
         - Name the file  **_keys.plist_**